-Planning a trip to Washington D.C.?
+Planning a trip to Washington DC?
 There are many historic and interesting sites.
-Use this guide to find the best things to do in Washington DC in 2023.
+Use this guide to find the best things to do in Washington DC.
 You have seen plenty of images of the White House, the Capital, and maybe even the Supreme Court building on the news.
 For many, the nation’s capital represents the center of our country and the dealings of running a country.

-Read on for our list of best things to do and Washington DC tourist sites to visit in 2023.
+Read on for our list of best things to do and Washington DC tourist sites to visit.

 A guided tour has several advantages.
 First, it gives you a big overview of the city and its unique layout.
 It also allows you to cover a lot of ground and help you to see where you might want more time.